Linfeng-Tang/DRLIE/README.md

 Moreover, you also could place the underexposed images from the [MEF](https://github.com/csjcai/SICE) dataset in **./dataset/over2under/trainA**
 	and put the overexposed images in **./dataset/over2under/trainB**.
-	Then rewrite the dataloader to load your dataset and retrain your model.
+	Then, rewrite the dataloader to load your dataset and retrain your model.

 **Note**:  the training of the disentanglement model is extremely unstable and may not yields an excellent model.
 ### To Test